-The normalized spectral densities of the F and SH beams at the crystal output are shown in Figs. 2(a)and (b) as a function of $\sqrt{S_0}$ in the case of $\beta = 0.85$ .
-Each vertical slice corresponds to a fixed $\sqrt{S_0}$ value.
-The figures illustrate the coupling of the F-beam and SH-beam energies on transmission.
+Figure 2.
+Normalized spectral density distributions of (a) the F field and (b) the SH beam, at the output facet of a non-linear crystal as a function of $\sqrt{S_0}$.
+The values at the vertical slices have been normalized by the corresponding S_0 .
+The β value of the incident GSM beam is set to 0.85 and the white dashed lines correspond to the examples discussed in figure 4.
+Other materials and field parameters are as in figure 1. coupling of the F-beam and SH-beam energies on transmission.
 The meaning of the white dashed lines will be explained later.
-By comparing the spectral density distributions with the overall degrees of coherence of Fig. 1, it is evident that a range of almost constant $\bar{\mu}$ of the SH beam takes place when most of the F-beam energy has been transferred to the SH beam.
-In contrast, at 0.4 - 0.5 GV/m, where the abrupt decrease of the degree of coherence of the SH field occurs, the F-wave total output energy is larger than that of the SH field.
-In general, for a fixed crystal length the output energy oscillates between the F and SH fields as a function of $\sqrt{S_0}$ .
+By comparing the spectral density distributions with the overall degrees of coherence of figure 1, it is evident that a range of almost constant $\bar{\mu}$ of the SH beam takes place when most of the F-beam energy has been transferred to the SH beam.
+In contrast, at 0.4-0.5 GV m-1, where the abrupt decrease of the degree of coherence of the SH field occurs, the F-wave total output energy is larger than that of the SH field.
+In general, for a fixed crystal length the output energy oscillates between the F and SH fields as a function of $\sqrt{S_0}$.
 This behavior is similar to what has been found as a function of the propagation distance in works assessing the efficiency of SHG [3, 19].

-To explain the behaviour of the overall degree of coherence of the SH beam we consider an ensemble of incident GSM-beam realizations.
+To explain the behavior of the overall degree of coherence of the SH beam we consider an ensemble of incident GSM-beam realizations.
 Averaging over all realizations produces a Gaussian spectral density distribution.
 However, individual realizations are not necessarily Gaussian.
-In particular, when the beam is partially coherent the realizations exhibit random spatial shape possibly with several intensity peaks.
-Figure 3 shows the spectral density of a typical GSMbeam realization (black dashed lines) as well as the related F-wave (blue solid curves) and SH-wave (red solid curves) realizations in the case of $\beta = 0.5$ for $\sqrt{S_0}$ values of (a) 0.01 GV/m, (b) 0.1 GV/m, and (c) 0.3 GV/m.
-Note that the GSM-beam realization has the same shape in all three cases.
+In particular, when the beam is partially coherent the realizations exhibit random spatial shapes possibly with several intensity peaks.
+Figure 3 shows the spectral density of a typical GSM-beam realization (black dashed lines) as well as the related F-wave (blue solid curves) and SH-wave (red solid curves) realizations in the case of $\beta = 0.5$ for $\sqrt{S_0}$ values of (a) 0.01 GV m-1, (b) 0.1 GV m^{-1} , and (c) 0.3 GV m^{-1} .
+Note that the GSMbeam realization has the same shape in all three cases.
 The lower the overall degree of coherence, the more random structure the realizations in general show.
 For a single realization the SHG is strongest at the locations of high intensity.
-For a low $\sqrt{S_0}$ value only the strongest intensity peak in a realization is able to contribute significantly to the SH-wave realization whose shape consequently exhibits a peak at this position [red curve in 3(a)].
-The spatial locations of these peaks in the SH realizations are highly randomly distributed and represent a field which is less coherent than the F field.
-This explains why for small $\sqrt{S_0}$ values $\bar{\mu}$ is smaller for the SH beam in Fig. 1.
+For a low $\sqrt{S_0}$ value, only the strongest intensity peak in a realization can contribute significantly to the SH-wave realization whose shape consequently exhibits a peak at this position [red curve in 3(a)].
+The spatial locations of these peaks in the SH realizations are highly randomly distributed and represent a field that is less coherent than the F field.
+This explains